dotkom/onlineweb4/README.md

 ### Docker and Docker Compose

-To fire up the dev environment, you should use [docker-compose](https://docs.docker.com/compose/overview/), which can be installed by running `pip install docker-compose`.
+To fire up the dev environment, you should use [Docker](https://docs.docker.com/install/).
+Following that, you will need [docker-compose](https://docs.docker.com/compose/overview/), which can be installed following [this](https://docs.docker.com/compose/install/) guide.

 There is a `Makefile` located in the root directory.
 This can be used to manage the application without direct interaction with `docker`, `docker-compose`, et al.